Janak-Nirmal/FamilySearchCocoa/README.md

 ### Ordinances

-The flow to move a user from adding an ancestor to their family tree and doing their temple work is as simple as:
+The flow to move a user from adding an ancestor to their family tree to doing their temple work is as simple as:

 	// create a person
 	FSPerson *person = [FSPerson personWithSessionID:_sessionID identifier:nil];